msoneal0/MRCI/docs/intern_commands/fs_copy.md

 ### Summary ###

-copy a file system object (file,directory,symlink) from one location to another.
+copy a file or directory in the host file system.

 ### IO ###